Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 Graduate Comprehensive Project

 Note: The graduate program follows the university academic calendar.
 Supervised practice does not follow the university academic calendar.
-Students will be in rotations during the break between the summer II session and fall semester, one to two weeks of Christmas break, the week of spring break, and one to two weeks of the break between the spring semester and summer I session.
+Students will be in rotations during the break between the summer II session and fall semester, one to two weeks of Christmas break and one to two weeks of the break between the spring semester and summer I session.

 Graduation and Program Completion Requirements